 The whole purpose of stomach acid is to help your body break down proteins, fats, and carbohydrates.
 From there, the nutrients are free to enter the bloodstream and be used up by muscles, fibers, and blood cells.

-When all gears are firing on their cylinders, the body works as a well-oiled machine.
+When all gears are firing on their cylinders, the body works like a well-oiled machine.
 The endocrine system would feed on these nutrients and use their receptors to interpret the food’s messages.
 From there, you create the hormones necessary to maintain your gender’s distinct characteristics, including fertility.